siekmang/test-course-reset/README.md

 ## Getting Started

-- Download the current release version for your computer.
+- Download the current release version for your computer from the [releases page](https://github.com/siekmang/test-course-reset/releases).
   - If you are on Windows of Linux, double-clicking the downloaded file should open.
   - If you are on Mac, you may need to open up a terminal and run the follow commands to remove the macOS flags about it coming from an unverified developer:
     ```